To avoid retesting you must keep your license valid and maintain category certifications.

 License Renewal - Maintain a Valid License

-PIN number changes each year and is listed on your renewal form, if you are eligible to renew online.
+The Online Personal Identification Number (PIN) changes each year and is listed on your renewal form, if you are eligible to renew online.
 Renewal forms are mailed to company addresses on record.

 Please contact your company for your renewal form before contacting the MDA to avoid duplicate payments and/or renewal errors.